Foreign relations of Ireland

 The foreign relations of Ireland are substantially influenced by its membership of the European Union, although bilateral relations with the United States and United Kingdom are also important.
-It is one of the group of smaller nations in the EU and has traditionally followed a non-aligned foreign policy.
+Ireland is one of the group of smaller nations in the EU and has traditionally followed a non-aligned foreign policy.
 Ireland has historically tended towards independence in foreign military policy, thus it is not a member of the North Atlantic Treaty Organisation and has a longstanding policy of military neutrality.

 Main relationships

 Ireland was not invited to join the United Nations when it was formed in 1945.
 Both Washington and London were opposed because of Ireland's neutrality during the war.
 Ireland applied in 1946 and the US and UK voted approval, but the Soviet Union vetoed it.
 Ireland was finally admitted to the UN in 1955.
 It joined the European Economic Community (EEC) in 1973; it is now known as the European Union (EU).
 In 1974 it began the Irish Aid programme to provide assistance to developing countries.
 In 1991 it established the Irish Institute of International and European Affairs to conduct research and analysis on international and European affairs.
 In 1992 the Irish Refugee Council began as a humanitarian advocate for the rights of refugees and asylum seekers in Ireland.